Brief MCP Setup Guide

 No decision memoryValidates approach against past decisions

-Setup takes 2 minutes and works with Cursor, Claude Code, Claude Desktop, Windsurf, VS Code, and any MCP-compatible tool.
+Setup takes 2 minutes and works with Cursor, Claude Code, VS Code, Claude Desktop, Codex, and any other MCP-compatible host that supports Streamable HTTP + OAuth.

 What is Brief MCP?

-Brief's Model Context Protocol (MCP) integration connects your AI coding assistant to your product context.
-When you're coding in Cursor, Claude Code, Windsurf, or other MCP-compatible tools, you can ask questions and make decisions that automatically sync with Brief.
+Brief's Model Context Protocol (MCP) integration navigates your AI coding assistant to your product context.
+When you're coding in Cursor, Claude Code, VS Code, or other MCP-compatible tools, Brief keeps your AI aligned with your decisions automatically.

 What You Get

-• Search documents and decisions without leaving your IDE
+• Navigate to decisions without leaving your IDE

 • Record technical decisions as you make them